animeshtrivedi/blog/post/2018-09-13-RoCEv2-header.md

 ## Introduction
 Benchmarking distributed systems is a hard job.
-I often need to ensure that the performance that I am measuring in my benchmark is sensible, and hence, I cross-check the performance with a variety of independent tools.
+I often need to ensure that the performance that I am measuring in my benchmark is sensible, and hence I cross-check the performance with a variety of independent tools.

-Network benchmarking on on iWARP (RDMA over IP/TCP) use to be (slightly) easy because on our Chelsio iWARP RDMA NICs, RDMA packets were accounted as any packet (offloaded or not) and would show up in the counters of the NIC device in the kernel.
+Network benchmarking on on iWARP (RDMA over IP/TCP) use to be (slightly) easy because on our Chelsio iWARP RDMA NICs, RDMA packets are accounted as any packet (offloaded or not) and would show up in the counters of the NIC device in the kernel.
 So when one does `ifconfig`, the number of packet transmitted, received, or number of bytes transmitted or received would show RDMA traffic as well.
 But our new 100 Gbps Mellanox cards account offloaded and non-offloaded traffic differently.
-So the first thing I need to find out was how to measure RDMA traffic on the Mellanox NICs?
+So the first thing I need to find out is how to measure RDMA traffic on the Mellanox NICs?

 ## Measuring RDMA traffic on Mellanox NICs

-Mellanox has a good write up where to find counters for their RDMA traffic.
+Mellanox has a good write-up where to find counters for their RDMA traffic.
 It is available at https://community.mellanox.com/docs/DOC-2532.
 The document shows insane (!) amount of counters, as they allow unprecedented access into the working of a RNIC (more on this later).
-Today we are interested in benign RDMA counters which are classified under the `vPORT` counters.
+Today we are interested in benign RDMA counters which are classified under `vPORT` counters.
 The interesting bit of counters are:

 | Counter       |  Description|